The Differences: Tree to Bar, Bean to Bar and Farm to Bar

 Farm to Bar Chocolate.

 Farm to bar, makes the farmers into chefs and chocolatiers.
 It can be a stretch.
 Some companies however, do it all including bean to bar and tree to bar.
 Chocolate companies can offer different origins, and of course, different types of production.
+Island Sharks has farm to bar chocolate available through Instagram subscription.
+For their tree-to-bar and bean-to-bar chocolate check out the store!
+Everything is either tree or farm, to-bar.
 We don’t want reconstituted industrialized chocolate because it has been 100% relying on child slavery for over 200 years.
 Again, this is a subject for another article.
 It is linked here.
 Oh and also the new revolutionary types of chocolate in this article taste better too.
 They are made better.
 They are more holistic.
 Notably, they have been transported, diluted and shelved for an extremely short period of time comparatively.

 These three types of products form the new industry called, “Craft Chocolate”.
 Its definitions and markets and products are new and require education, distinction and decades of more outreach before the industry grows beyond $100 Million Dollars annually.
 Try to look for and find all three types of chocolate before becoming loyal to one style or brand.